maggie44/hivehealing/src/pages/about.md

 ## Join the Healing Journey

-At The Healing Hive, we invite you to join us on a journey of transformation, where healing, growth, and resilience are at the core of our collective experience.
+At The Hive, we invite you to join us on a journey of transformation, where healing, growth, and resilience are at the core of our collective experience.
 Together, we can create a world where chronic conditions are understood, supported, and met with compassion.
 Let's build a society that values inclusivity, empowers individuals, and improves the quality of life for all.
 Reach out to us if you believe our services could be helpful, and together, let's plant the seeds of inclusion and nurture collective healing at The Hive.

 # The Vision